 The purpose of Theology Club is to provide social activities that allow its members to associate together, become better acquainted with the School of Theology faculty, and to foster a closer relationship with God.
 Although the club is composed primarily of Theology and Religion majors, it also includes people of different majors who share a similar interest in spiritual fellowship.

 Welcome to Village Club!
-Exclusively for students living in campus-owned or off-campus housing.
+Exclusively for undergraduate students who live in campus-owned or off-campus housing and are enrolled in a minimum of 6 credits.
 We'll be having many events throughout the year that will help us all stay connected (and fed).

 Sponsor: Dorene Hackett (firstname.lastname@example.org)